tutorgen/hpit_services/README.md

 a response payload, which will be sent to the original sender of the message message.

 It is possible for plugins to send messages like tutors and respond to messages like tutors.
-In this way, it is possible for plugins to listen to, and refire event messages while altering the event name of the message so that other dependent plugins can also respond to the original trasaction.
+In this way, it is possible for plugins to listen to, and re-fire event messages while altering the event name of the message so that other dependent plugins can also respond to the original transaction.
 This can create a daisy chaining effect where plugins fire in series to process a complex series of messages.

 ##<a name="ExPlugin"></a> Example Plugin